XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/ledger-methods/ledger_entry.md

 The `ledger_entry` method returns a single ledger object from the XRP Ledger in its raw format.
 See [ledger format][] for information on the different types of objects you can retrieve.

-**Note:** There is no commandline version of this method.
-You can use the [json method][] to access this method from the commandline instead.

 ## Request Format

 An example of the request format: